 Deposit/Deductible Amount Yearly Deposit \$1,500 This is the amount that Medicare deposits into your medical savings account.
 You can use the money in your account to pay This is how much the plan deposits in your medical savings account. your health care costs, including health care costs that aren't covered by Medicare.
 (But only funds used to pay for Medicare Part A and Part B services will count toward your yearly deductible.)
-For members who join after January 1, 2023, this amount may be adjusted (pro-rated) for the number of months remaining in the year.
+For members who join after January 1, 2024, this amount may be adjusted (pro-rated) for the number of months remaining in the year.
 Yearly Deductible \$5,100 This is the amount you have to pay out-of-pocket for covered Medicare Part A and Part B services before the plan will pay for your covered services.
 This is how much you must pay for your Part A and Part B services before the plan will pay for your covered services.
-Until you have paid the deductible amount, you must pay the
+Until you have paid the deductible amount, you must pay the full cost of your covered services.
+Once you meet your deductible, the plan will pay 100 percent of the costs for covered Part A and Part B services for the rest of the calendar year.
+For members who join after January 1, 2024, this amount may be adjusted (pro-rated) for the number of months remaining in the year.

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to balance bill you

-As a member of Network Prime, an important protection for you is that, once you meet your deductible, we don't allow providers to bill you for any additional charges for services covered under our plan (called "balance billing").
+As a member of Network Health Prime, an important protection for you is that, once you meet your deductible, we don't allow providers to bill you for any additional charges for services covered under our plan (called balance billing).
 This protection applies even if we pay less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.